MireilleBF/cucumber-demo/src/test/java/fr/unice/polytech/cf/demo/store/README.md

 - _Purchasing.feature_ links the store, the customer, etc.
 It defines a PurchaseContainer that will contain the customer, the store, and the purchase itself.
 CustomerHistoryProcess, PurchaseProcess, and StoreProcess use this intermediate object.

+## Under _payment_: MOCKITO and Dependency Injection
+Under _test_ part of _payment_, we use of a container, dependency injection and integration tests  to simulate an external payment service.